open-edge-insights/eii-core/docker_setup/README.md

         docker stop $(docker ps -a -q)
         docker rm $(docker ps -a -q)
     ```
-    **Note**: If one is facing issue while building the images using `compose_startup.sh` script, please remove all docker images if you don't require the old ones by running
-    cmd `docker rmi $(docker ps -a -q)`.
+    **Note**: If one is facing issue while building the images using `compose_startup.sh` script even after doing resolv.conf and docker proxy settings, please remove all docker images if you don't require the old ones by running cmd `docker rmi $(docker ps -a -q)`.
 Please beware since the images are deleted, the `compose_startup.sh` script may take longer time as it needs to build all the images from beginning.

 11. Known Issues:
     * If one sees `C++ exception` thrown while starting the `ia_video_ingestion`, please disconnect the power/lan cable connected to the basler camera and restart ia_video_ingestion by runnign cmd `docker run ia_video_ingestion`